embladev/Angular-TurnJS/README.md

 ```
 npm install
 ```
- 3 start the gulp watch.
+ 3 start the server.
 This will start a server at  http://localhost:9001 and watch changes to src.
 ````
-gulp watch
+gulp server
 ````

 ## Flow ( with transclude )